 “I come next week,” he says, ignoring my question.

-Weeks go by.
 No repair man shows up.

 Fortunately it does not require the help of a 6-burner monster stove with an oven the size of a small Bed and Breakfast to acquire food in Ghana.
 You can go to Sweet Mother.
 She’ll cook for you.

-Photo by Simon Albury
+Photo © Simon Albury used by permission

 I want to be friendly and chat the man up a little, saying I’ll be really happy when I can use the oven again since I like to bake cakes for my husband.
 This so the man knows I’m a good wife and all.
 Being a good wife gets you points in lots of places.
 Being the quiet type, the repairman does not respond, or maybe he is just concentrating deeply on solving the problem and has tuned me out.
 He keeps on fiddling and I decide I’d better leave him to it for a few minutes.
 When I come back, he’s still messing around.